Penguin Trek

-Penguin Trek is a family launched roller coaster located at SeaWorld Orlando in Orlando, Florida, United States.
-The ride is manufactured by Bolliger & Mabillard and features both indoor and outdoor sections, providing an experience simulating an Antarctic snowmobile expedition.
+Penguin Trek is a steel launched roller coaster located at SeaWorld Orlando in Orlando, Florida.
+The ride was manufactured by Bolliger & Mabillard, and opened to the public on July 2, 2024.
+It features both indoor and outdoor sections, providing an experience simulating an Antarctic snowmobile expedition.
+It is located in the Sea of Ice section of the park.

 History

-Antarctica: Empire of the Penguin was a motion-based dark ride that ran from May 2013 to March 2020, billed at the time as the largest attraction of its kind at any United Parks & Resorts theme park.
-The ride was temporarily closed alongside SeaWorld Orlando due to the COVID-19 pandemic, but failed to reopen with the park; the adjacent penguin exhibit stayed available on its own.
+Antarctica: Empire of the Penguin was a motion-based dark ride that operated at SeaWorld Orlando from May 2013 to March 2020, billed at the time of opening as the largest attraction of its kind at any United Parks & Resorts theme park.
+The ride was the first trackless dark ride, and featured several penguin exhibits within the area.
+The ride was temporarily closed alongside the rest of the park for several months in 2020 due to the COVID-19 pandemic, but failed to reopen with the rest of the park's attractions when pandemic-related restrictions eased.
+The adjacent penguin exhibits, however, did reopen.

-Construction walls and survey markers first went up around the Antarctica show building in December 2022.
-SeaWorld Orlando filed further permits in February 2023, calling for building modifications as part of what then became referred to as Project Toboggan.
-Work on the attraction’s foundations commenced outdoors in July, with the first pieces of coaster track arriving later that month from Clermont Steel Fabricators in Batavia, Ohio.
+Construction walls and survey markers first went up around the former Antarctica: Empire of the Penguin building in December 2022.
+SeaWorld Orlando filed further permits in February 2023, calling for building modifications as part of what was then known as Project Toboggan.
+Work on the attraction’s foundations commenced outdoors in July 2023, with the first pieces of coaster track arriving later that month from Clermont Steel Fabricators in Batavia, Ohio.
 The final track piece was officially lifted into place on January 30, 2024.
-Work then shifted towards constructing of the sets indoors, making up the queue, station, and first portion of the coaster.
+Work then shifted towards construction of the sets indoors, including the queue, station, and indoor portion of the coaster.

-SeaWorld Orlando officially announced Penguin Trek on September 28, 2023, later revealing one of its lead cars on display at IAAPA Expo Orlando on November 14, 2023.
-The trains began testing for the first time at the end of April 2024, and the surrounding Antarctica precinct was opened to the public on May 25.
-Penguin Trek officially held its grand opening on July 7, 2024, featuring Puck The Penguin – the mascot of the former Antarctica attraction – and a contingent of children from Scouts of America in attendance.
+SeaWorld Orlando officially announced Penguin Trek on September 28, 2023, later revealing one of its lead cars on display at the International Association of Amusement Parks and Attractions (IAAPA) Expo on November 14, 2023.
+The ride began testing for the first time at the end of April 2024, and the surrounding Antarctica-themed area was opened to the public on May 25.
+Penguin Trek officially held its grand opening on July 7, 2024, featuring Puck the Penguin – the mascot of the former Antarctica: Empire of the Penguin attraction – and a contingent of children from Scouts of America in attendance.

 Ride experience

-The ride starts in an indoor Antarctic themed section with glaciers, snow, and an LED display before leaving outdoors, utilizing a linear synchronous motor (LSM) launch and taking a wide right turn.
+The ride begins in an indoor Antarctic-themed section with glaciers, snow, and an LED screen display of penguins before launching into the outdoors, utilizing a linear synchronous motor (LSM) launch in a wide right turn.
 A series of twists and turns including a banked turn lead to another LSM launch.
-This second LSM launch leads to a overbanked turn.
-The ride takes a left with a airtime hill and then a wide left turn before reaching its final brake run, slowing down the train before it reaches the station.
-Riders have compared the ride experience to that of sledding and bobsledding due to the rides' use of airtime hills and turns.
+This second launch leads to a overbanked turn.
+The ride takes a left turn over an airtime hill and then a wide left turn before reaching its final brake run and returning to the station.
+Riders have compared the ride experience to that of sledding and bobsledding due to the ride’s use of airtime hills and turns.